miriyungreis/FlightControlWebApp/README.md

 Unit - Tests:
 -----------------------------
-* the unit tests in this project were written for the class FlightPlanController
+* 2 Unit Tests for the class: FlightPlanController
-* there are 2 tests for this class.
-* the tests check and verify the behaviour in two possible cases:
+* The tests check and verify the behaviour in two possible cases:
 	* when posting flight success - the method returns the flight plan object
 	* when posting the flight by the server fails the method returns status code: 500.
-*
+* Dependency Injection:
+	* the class FlightPlanController contains dependency injection in interface IRepository.
+	* there fore - we used in our tests a mock whic simulates IRepository Object.

 # System Requiremnets